t2-world/t2.world/t2-PROTOCOL-API.md

     function votingItem(address sender, uint256 itemId, uint256 votingToken) public;

-* parameters
+* PARAMETERS
     * sender: wallet address of the user.
     * itemId: ID of a certain item.
     * votingToken token number of votes.

 **description**

-this method votes on a given item according to the specified number of votes.
+this METHOD votes on a given item according to the specified number of votes.

 ### getVotingInfo